jnyfah/jnyfah.github.io/_posts/casting.md

    - Implicit Conversion
    - Explicit Conversion

 __Implicit Conversion__ : is automatically done by the compiler without any trigger from the user.
-It generally takes place when in an expression more than one data type is presenht.
+It generally takes place when in an expression more than one data type is present.
 First of you have to understand that there is something called ranking between type, oh yea all types arent equal
 ```markdown
  long double > double > float > long > int > short > char